weaveworks/weave-gitops-private/docs/adrs/0003-wego-cli-pluggability.md

 ## Alternatives

 ### Separate wego enterprise CLI
-* I.e., weave-gitops is an upstream project that is forked or vendored into wego-gitops-ee
+* I.e., weave-gitops is an upstream project that is forked or vendored (go modules) into wego-gitops-ee
 * This approach is similar to the approach for the web UI

 #### Pros
 * Similar to the approach we are taking with the web UI
 * Core and EE can move independently
 * Simple matter of coding to augment core calls
+  * It's a simple matter as there is a wegoee CLI _note: wegoee is an example name_
 * Minimal testing matrix
+  * Core version tests only core features.
+Those tests should pass for the wegoee CLI

 #### Cons
 * Challenges with keeping EE up to date with core
-    * Git tool does help
+    * Git tooling does provide some assistance
 * User needs a new wego CLI
-* Difficult for others to enhance wego CLI
+* Difficult for others to enhance wego CLI - they would follow a similar pattern
 * Lack of an extension model means more difficult to add capabilities later
 * Additional build infrastructure
 * Potential additional cognitive load for engineers due to switching between codebases